Faschingsschwank aus Wien

 Faschingsschwank aus Wien (Carnival Scenes from Vienna or Carnival Jest from Vienna), Op.
 26, is a solo piano work by Robert Schumann.
 He began composition of the work in 1839 in Vienna.
 He wrote the first four movements in Vienna, and the last on his return to Leipzig.

 Eric Sams has noted that the word "Faschingsschwank" contains the letters ASCH SCHA in that order of appearance, and that Schumann used these notes in sequence as melodic material for this work.
 Robert Morgan has noted Schumann's use of Ludwig van Beethoven's Op.
 26 as a model in this work, and also Schumann's use of musical symmetry.
 David Neumeyer has noted the similarity of the first section to the Valse Noble, Op.
 77, No. 7 (D. 969) of Franz Schubert.

+A typical performance would last roughly twenty minutes.

 Form

 The work is in five movements: